debalin/devops-provision-exercise/README.md

 ### Azure

 I have used the `azure-xplat-cli` to manage the Azure resources.
 This is done through the `arm` (Azure Resource Management) module in the `azure-xplat-cli`.
 I have not used the specific Node.js SDK because it involves creating a ServicePrincipal which is pretty cumbersome (you need to have an app, etc.), so I just ignored that.
 The `azure-xplat-cli` is instead a very nifty tool by Microsoft for managing and creating resources for automation.
 It is cross-platform as implied by the name.
-I have used the `child_process` module to call azure cli in Node.js.
-Though its a little hacky, but works perfectly.
+I have used the `child_process` module to call azure CLI through Node.js.
+Though its a little hacky, but it works perfectly.

 ### Pre-requisites